carolinecole25/CI-MS2-primrose_cottage/README.md

 ## User Experience

 ### User Stories

+#### Site Users
-* The ability to easily use and navigate the website.
+1. The ability to easily use and navigate the website.
-* Relavant information regarding the cottage, it's location and leaves the users happy with the information provided.
+2. Relavant information regarding the cottage, it's location and leaves the users happy with the information provided.
-* A functioning contact us page so if the users does have any questions they can get in touch.
+3. A functioning contact us page so if the users does have any questions they can get in touch.
-* Visual icones and images that suit the theme of the website.
+4. Visual icones and images that suit the theme of the website.
-* A fully funcitoning Explore page with information about the area.
+5. A fully funcitoning Explore page with information about the area.
-* Leaves users wanting to escape for a staycation because the website has made the cottage sound idyllic and wanting to explore themselves.
+6. Leaves users wanting to escape for a staycation because the website has made the cottage sound idyllic and wanting to explore themselves.

+#### Site Owner
+7. As the site owner I want the customers to easily navigate the website.
+8. As the site owner I want the customers to be able to contact us with any queries.
+A pop up should appear if any information inputted into the form is incorrect.
+9. As the site owner I want users to be able to use the Google Map API to find the location of the cottage and see all about the area.
+10. As the site owner I want users to be able to view the cottage well and for the website to contain a good amount of information.
+11. As the site owner I want any links on the website to be functioning.

 ### Design choices
 I designed this website using images taken of the town Primrose Cottage is location.
 I chose to use these images becuase I want the user to know straight away how idyllic the area is so they continue to scroll through the website.